 Your pelvic floor is a thin layer of muscles that run from the pubic bone to the coccyx.
 The pelvic floor plays an important role in many things, like supporting your body’s internal organs (bladder, intestines, uterus, etc.), enabling you to maintain urinary and bowel control, and providing support vital for reproductive and sexual functioning.

-Unfortunately, many moms are not aware of the importance of maintaining a healthy pelvic floor as a crucial part of your body’s internal core stabilizers, so if you want to strengthen your core, you can’t ignore your pelvic floor.
+Unfortunately, many moms are unaware of the importance of maintaining a healthy pelvic floor as a crucial part of your body’s internal core stabilizers.
+You can’t ignore your pelvic floor if you want to strengthen your core.

 In addition, weak pelvic floor muscles cause serious issues for moms.
-Many moms think that it’s normal to leak urine while laughing, sneezing or coughing.
+Many moms think leaking urine while laughing, sneezing, or coughing is normal.
 This is NOT normal, and it’s a sign of a serious issue.

 After pregnancy, weakened pelvic floor muscles often cause Urinary Stress Incontinence.
-Signs of this issue include accidental release of urine while laughing, sneezing or coughing.
-They can also contribute to uterine or bladder prolapse, which is a very serious condition where one or both organs drop down and sag into the vaginal wall.
-Unless you adequately strengthen your pelvic floor muscles after childbirth, these types of problems will worsen with subsequent vaginal deliveries, weight gain, and aging.
+Signs of this issue include the accidental release of urine while laughing, sneezing, or coughing.
+They can also contribute to uterine or bladder prolapse, a serious condition where one or both organs drop down and sag into the vaginal wall.
+Unless you adequately strengthen your pelvic floor muscles after childbirth, these problems will worsen with subsequent vaginal deliveries, weight gain, and aging.

 Here are 4 things every mom must know about their pelvic floor:

 During pregnancy, your abdominal wall slowly expands over 9 months.
 But that’s not the only thing that stretches.

 When it comes time to deliver, your pelvic floor muscles also have to stretch to make room for your baby.
 But their stretching isn’t done slowly over 9 months.
 They stretch and often tear in just a matter of hours as your body prepares for childbirth.